 As many plot holes as bullet holes, hilarious dialogue that must have inspired Dead Men Don't Wear Plaid and the Coens have been all over this.Great baddie double act.
 Anne Bancroft doesn't bother to learn how models walk and there is a weird marriage propoganda undercurrent.Fabulously flawed entertainment.

 The man trying to hide and the woman who works on display for a living!
 Interesting story and location - sadly Aldo Ray comes across more Simple Jack than anything, and Gregory's character is pointless.
 I can see its connection to Fargo.
-Recommended, but justly forgotten.
+Understandably forgotten, even if it has some great moments.

 There's much to enjoy here, and a little to regret.
 Characters who talk and behave like real people are slightly unnerving in a 50's crime genre movie!
 The calm exuded by the good guy and his gal is a bit much at times given the violence of the bank robbers,but they'd clearly read ahead and were confident of a happy ending.